bgur123/2p-ROI-Selector/README.md

-# GUI for ROI selection - Under development by Burak Gür
+# 2p-ROI-Selector
-This is a Graphical User Interface (GUI) for selecting Regions of Interest (ROI) within the 2-photon images.
+This is a Graphical User Interface (GUI) for selecting Regions of Interest (ROI) and extracting their signals from the two-photon time series images.

 ## Includes a setup function for storing necessary folder paths
 setupGUI.m